 Wednesday, October 26th

-Connecting to Your Craft: How Serving Heart-First Moves Metrics.
+Connecting to Your Passion: How Serving Heart-First Moves Metrics.

 In this presentation, Todd Williams, former senior learning & development manager of Four Seasons Hotels & Resorts and currently director of culture for Centura Health, will share the key principles to providing exceptional customer service, including how to connect passion to your work and your personal lives in a way that brings balance and excellence to everything you do.